 I am passionate about communicating my research and global seismology in general (see here for more information).
 I am also happy to advice and support early-career researchers in their funding applications.

-Postdocs, PhD students and undergraduate students interested to join my DEEPSCAPE research group should not hesitate to get in touch to discuss possible projects and funding opportunities.
+Postdocs, PhD students and undergraduate students interested in seismology projects and joining the DEEPSCAPE research group should not hesitate to get in touch to discuss possible projects and funding opportunities.

 Pint of Science podcast about a range of seismological topics